Skip to main content

 (8) "Case file or case record" means all program information, verification, application, forms, notices and journal entries used to make an eligibility determination for the assistance group.

 (9) "Case Worksheet-Cash, Food Stamp, and Medical Assistance Interview (JFS 01846)" means the document which is utilized by the state of Ohio to gather data for the cash, food, and medical assistance programs for home visits and telephone interviews when the statewide automated eligibility system is unavailable.
-The applicant must acknowledge the information on the form by signing and dating the form.
+The applicant is to acknowledge the information on the form by signing and dating the form.

 (10) "Code of Federal Regulations (CFR)" means the codification of the rules published in the Federal Register by the U. S. government.